-Council have reviewed all the preceding documents, their status, assumptions and outputs to develop its first LTFP.
+Council have reviewed all the preceding documents, their status, assumptions and outputs to develop its first LTFP and then revise as part of the 2022/23 budget process.

 The following pages represent a set of financial statements for the coming 10 years based on the current financial assumptions - Section 5.3.